-The MusicBrainz database does not contain genre information.
-Therefore, when importing and autotagging music, beets does not assign a genre.
 The lastgenre plugin fetches tags from Last.fm and assigns them as genres to your albums and items.

 The plugin requires pylast, which you can install using pip by typing:

 pip install pylast

 After you have pylast installed, enable the lastgenre plugin in your configuration (see Using Plugins).